cornelius-tyranade/lambda-authorizer-benchmarking-tool/README.md

 ## Reports

-Following a 100 times call to each scenario function, this section displays the report output from the options test and Log Insights.
+This section displays the report output from the options Test and Logs Insight after 100 calls to each scenario function.

 ### Artillery

 Artillery HTML generation result sample can be found in `outputs/artillery`.
 One of the most important outputs in this HTML is response time.
-This result is basically the sum of the performance calculation of calling a Lamba Authorizer-enabled serverless function.Below is the example from [requestAuthorizerGo.json.html](outputs/artillery/requestAuthorizerGo.json.html):
+This result is basically the sum of the performance calculation of calling a Lambda Authorizer-enabled serverless function.
+Below is the example from [requestAuthorizerGo.json.html](outputs/artillery/requestAuthorizerGo.json.html):

 <img src="images/artillery-html-1.png" alt="artillery_html_1" width="900"/>